Rockingham Speedway: Rockingham Properties purchase, second return of NASCAR

 Rockingham Speedway was bought by a group of investors led by Dan Lovenheim for $2.8 million on August 30, 2018.
 A week later, Lovenheim released plans to implement renovations and to turn the facility into a multi-use complex focusing on auto racing and music festivals; within the year, plans for a dirt track, originally planned by Hillenburg, were also proposed by the group.
 The following year, North Carolina Governor Roy Cooper proposed to give $8 million in state funding to help make improvements to the facility.
 The first major event at the facility since 2013, the Epicenter Festival, took place in May of that year.
 In 2020, the facility scheduled its first racing event since 2013 with a CARS Tour event in 2021; however, the race was canceled due to a lack of tires from tire supplier Hoosier.
 Despite the cancellation, Rockingham Speedway was able to hold drifting competitions in 2021; the first motorsports events at the facility since NASCAR's departure.

 In May 2021, Cooper proposed a COVID-19 relief package that included $10 million for Rockingham Speedway.
 The North Carolina General Assembly approved $9 million in November.
 Track officials soon announced plans to repave the track, which began in October 2022 and finished two months later.
 After repaving, the track was remeasured at 0.94 mi.
 By June 2023, renovations to the grandstands and catchfences were completed.
 NASCAR spokesman Ben Kennedy noted the track had "certainly hit our radar" for a possible return.
 The infield road course was repaved in early 2024, and on August 29, NASCAR announced it would return in 2025 with Xfinity and Truck Series events.
 On May 28, 2025, The Charlotte Observer reported that the speedway had been listed for sale again after being owned by the Rockingham Properties group for seven years.

+International Hot Rod Association purchase

+On December 31, 2025, the International Hot Rod Association (IHRA) announced their purchase of the facility for an undisclosed price.
+With their purchase, IHRA owner Darryl Cuttell stated hopes of expanding the facility's racing events and renovations to amenities in press statements.